Quotes and collected thoughts on Gardening and Gardeners.

 Diane Ackerman in

-gardener reaches the top of their craft when they come to the see
+gardener has reached the top of their craft the day they come to